 Make to Stock Environments

-In this specialized kind of scenario, a minimal quantity of items is assembled to form a more significant number of components.
+In this specialized scenario, a minimal quantity of items is assembled to form a more significant number of components.

 Make-to-Order or Build-to-Order Environments

-In this case, various finishing goods are made from a minimal quantity of raw materials.
+In this case, various finishing goods are made from minimal raw materials.
 One of the great examples of this case is the manufacturing process of automobile vehicles.